eduard-T/Lodr/README.md

 ## Known Issues

-- Order is lost if it is dropped outside of unassigned orders or a driver card
+- Order is lost if it is dropped outside of unassigned orders or a driver card, this order is still present in the API, and returns to the card it was pulled from on refresh

 ## Contact